JamesSkemp/words/content/post/playstation-3-firmware-241-and-running-fine.md

 +++
 title = "Playstation 3 Firmware 2.41 and running fine"
-summary = "Mum on what the issue was with 2.40, but ..." draft = false comments = true date = "2008-07-10T12:10:00-05:00"
+description = "Mum on what the issue was with 2.40, but ..." draft = false comments = true date = "2008-07-10T12:10:00-05:00"